Piotr1215/kubectl-container/README.md

 ## What is included

-There are two three, one for bash shell, one for zsh and one for zsh with krew plugin manager preinstalled.
+There are two images, one simple image with *bash* shell containing:

-- `kubectl` v 1.17.2, bash/zsh completion
+- `kubectl` - Kuberneted CLI v 1.17.2 with bash completion
-- `zsh-autosuggestions` for zsh shell
-- `helm` and `okteto` for zsh shell
-- `k9s` cluster monitoring tool
+- `k9s` - cluster monitoring tool
 - popular tools: `curl, wget, git`
+- useful aliases

+And one fancy image for *zsh* with more tools preinstalled:

+- `kubectl` - Kubernetes CLI v 1.17.2 with zsh completion
+- `zsh-autosuggestions`
+- `helm` - Kubernetes package manager
+- `okteto` - development platform for Kubernetes applications
+- `k9s` - cluster monitoring tool
+- `krew` - Kubernetes plugin manager
+- `tmux` based on highly customized, [great repo from samoshkin](https://github.com/samoshkin/tmux-config)
+- popular tools: `curl, wget, git`
-- useful .bashrc/.zshrc aliases
+- useful aliases

 ## How to use